OURadar/RadarKit/README.md

          Sets the pulse repetition frequency (PRF) to value in Hz.
          If not specified, the default PRF = 5000 Hz.

-  -F (--fs) value
+  -F (--fs or -b) value
-         Sets the sampling frequency to value in Hz.
+         Sets the sampling frequency (bandwidth) to value in Hz.
-         If not specified, the default fs = 5e6 Hz = 5 MHz.
+         If not specified, the default will be used.

   -g (--gate) value
-         Sets the number range gates to value.
+         Sets the number of range gates to value.
-         If not specified, the default PRF is 8192 Hz.
+         If not specified, the default gate count is 8192.

   -h (--help)
          Shows this help text.